If you’re looking for some of the best game improvement irons, you’ve come to the right place.

 The term “iron” comes from the substance used to make golf irons.

 Drivers and fairway woods were (and still are) made of wood materials back then; therefore, they were (and still are) referred to as woods, with the driver also being referred to as a 1-wood.

 As a result, we can assume that irons were constructed of steel.

-While wood clubs, particularly the driver, are built with the emphasis on distance, irons are designed with the emphasis on precision and control on the green.
+While wood clubs, particularly the driver, are built with an emphasis on distance, irons are designed with an emphasis on precision and control on the green.